wikimedia/wvui/readme.md

 <details markdown>
 <summary><a href="http://nvm.sh">NVM</a> is recommended to configure the Node.js version used
-whenever executing these scripts.
+whenever executing these scripts from your host machine.
+If developing with Docker, this is not necessary as the image comes with the appropriate version of node.
 Expand for example…</summary>

 ```bash
 # Install the project's recommended Node.js version.
 This is a one-time installation command and